Knot invariant: General properties

+Invariants from knot diagrams

 From the modern perspective, it is natural to define a knot invariant from a knot diagram.
 Of course, it must be unchanged (that is to say, invariant) under the Reidemeister moves ("triangular moves").
 Tricolorability (and n-colorability) is a particularly simple and common example.
 Other examples are knot polynomials, such as the Jones polynomial, which are currently among the most useful invariants for distinguishing knots from one another, though currently it is not known whether there exists a knot polynomial which distinguishes all knots from each other.
 However, there are invariants which distinguish the unknot from all other knots, such as Khovanov homology and knot Floer homology.

+Extremal diagram invariants

 Other invariants can be defined by considering some integer-valued function of knot diagrams and taking its minimum value over all possible diagrams of a given knot.
 This category includes the crossing number, which is the minimum number of crossings for any diagram of the knot, and the bridge number, which is the minimum number of bridges for any diagram of the knot.

+Classical and intrinsic invariants

 Historically, many of the early knot invariants are not defined by first selecting a diagram but defined intrinsically, which can make computing some of these invariants a challenge.
 For example, knot genus is particularly tricky to compute, but can be effective (for instance, in distinguishing mutants).

+Complete invariants

 The complement of a knot itself (as a topological space) is known to be a "complete invariant" of the knot by the Gordon–Luecke theorem in the sense that it distinguishes the given knot from all other knots up to ambient isotopy and mirror image.
 Some invariants associated with the knot complement include the knot group which is just the fundamental group of the complement.
 The knot quandle is also a complete invariant in this sense but it is difficult to determine if two quandles are isomorphic.
 The peripheral subgroup can also work as a complete invariant.

+Hyperbolic invariants

 By Mostow–Prasad rigidity, the hyperbolic structure on the complement of a hyperbolic link is unique, which means the hyperbolic volume is an invariant for these knots and links.
 Volume, and other hyperbolic invariants, have proven very effective, utilized in some of the extensive efforts at knot tabulation.